gradle/gradle/design-docs/software-model.md

 ## Diagnostics

+- Error message for rule execution/validation failure:
+    - Should include source file and line information, when known
-- Error message for rule execution/validation failure should include information about 'identity' of the rule, eg the same method attached to different projects.
+    - Should include information about 'identity' of the rule, eg the same method attached to different projects.
-- Error message for rule execution/validation failure should include information about 'why' the rule was executed, eg during build script execution, as input to some rule.
+    - Should include information about 'why' the rule was executed, eg during build script execution, as input to some rule.
 - Progress logging should show something about rule execution, eg when closing the task container for a project.
 - When a task cannot be located, search for methods that accept `CollectionBuilder<Task>` as subject but are not annotated with `@Mutate`.
 - Error message when applying a plugin with a task definition rule during task execution should include more context about the failed rule.